 While the basic principles apply in all situations, the project management methodology musts be scaled to fit the benefit-to-cost ratio for each situation.
 Managers often fail to use project planning tools and techniques appropriate to the anticipated outcomes of the project and the resources available.

-What are the 5 Stages to the Project Planning Process?
+the 5 Stages of the Project Planning Process

 The life cycle of a project has five stages.

-Assuming the project concept and feasibility have been determined, the “Plan-Do- Check-Act” cycle (see figure below) is directly applicable to project planning and management.
+Assuming the project concept and feasibility have been determined, the plan-do-check-act (PDCA) cycle (see figure below) is directly applicable to project planning and management.

-When the project is approved, the project team may proceed with the content design, with the persons or items needed to implement the project.
+When the project is approved, the project team may proceed with the content design along with the persons or items needed to implement the project.

 The design process includes defining: